Code-Institute-Submissions/Surf_Matters/files/user_story_tests/testing.md

 </p>

 4. Does a page appear titled Blog?
-5. Scroll the blog page are there a number of blog articles displayed?
+5. Scroll the blog page, are there a number of blog articles displayed?
 6. Click the Read More button on one of the blogs.

 <p align="center">